AntSentry/spec-kit/README.md

 specify init --here --ai claude
 ```

-The CLI will check if you have Claude Code, Gemini CLI, Qwen CLI or opencode installed.
+The CLI will check if you have Claude Code, Gemini CLI, Qwen CLI, OpenAI Codex CLI, or opencode installed.
 If you do not, or you prefer to get the templates without checking for the right tools, use `--ignore-agent-tools` with your command:

 ```bash
 specify init <project_name> --ai claude --ignore-agent-tools